 The empirical work of this cluster is devoted to understanding the impact of firm dynamics and innovation on the productivity of firms and regions.
 The research on innovations is largely based on the use of firm, patent and publication data and on linking this.
 Firm dynamics and labour market adjustments are analysed using linked employer-employee data.

-It is well known that financial instability and cries result in large output losses.
+It is well known that financial instability and crises result in large output losses.
 However, the precise transmission mechanisms are much less clear.
-But understanding these is crucial for devising the appropriate regulatory response.
-Inappropriate regulation may itself hamper the ability of the financial sector to fulfill its role and may have significant adverse consequences for the real economy.
+Understanding these mechanisms is crucial for devising the appropriate regulatory response.
+Inappropriate regulation may itself hamper the ability of the financial sector to fulfil its role and may have significant adverse consequences for the real economy.
 At the same time, historically it has been exceedingly difficult to construct appropriate predictors of financial instability, which in turn makes it difficult to act in a forward-looking manner and attempt to prevent the emergence of financial stability ex ante.

-Methodologically, empirical research on the causal effects of financial instability and of financial regulation on economic outcomes, such as investment, consumption, and productivity growth is difficult.
+Methodologically, empirical research on the causal effects of financial instability and of financial regulation on economic outcomes, such as investment, consumption, and pro-ductivity growth is difficult.
 The challenge is to empirically identify and isolate the effects of regulation and financial instability from other factors and disentangle supply from demand effects.
 For example, households may reduce consumption because due to uncertainty about future economic developments they demand less finance or they reduce consumption because they are cut off from credit.
-To distinguish the two is of utmost importance when trying to devise the appropriate policy response.
+To distinguish the two is of outmost important when trying to devise the appropriate policy response.